words/color-description/README.md

 # color-description
-Get textual description for a given golor
+Get textual description for a given color